-Covid-19 Procedures during the autumn 2020 term.
-Following are the measures we have put in place to comply with the Government’s Guidance on the Full Opening of Schools, published 2nd July 2020.
+Covid-19 Procedures Following are the measures we have put in place to comply with the Government’s Guidance on the Full Opening of Schools, published 2nd July 2020.
 These measures will be subject to review throughout the autumn term, we will inform the school of any changes needed to be implemented to a booked workshop.
 We will also work with schools to make adaptations to comply with any individual provisions schools have in place.
 We appreciate that these are unusual circumstances under which to plan a curriculum, which is why we have suspended our cancellation policy and ask that schools which need to cancel give us as much notice as they can.

 It is our intention to visit only one class at a time.
 However, if your school is working with larger bubbles it may be possible to work with larger groups.
 We will discuss your individual situation with you on booking.